zhdk/TPF-JAM-TOOL/README.md

 4. You get all the needed information, like the server address, room, and link to Livelab, by mail invitation from Bandleader.
 5. Open Reaper, then choose "Settings" -> "Device" and select your 'Aggregate TPF-JAM-TOOL'.
 6. The left toolbar of the Reaper template contains all the necessary functions for a telematic connection.
-7. Press the button 'tpf-client on'.
+7. Press the button 'tpf-client on'
 8. In 'tpf-client,' go to Settings and add your <location-name> and the <jamming-room-name>.
-9. Before connecting to the server, check your inputs in Reaper and unmute your local inputs 1 and 2 (the channels in tpf-client are flickering green).
+9. Before connecting to the server, check your inputs in Reaper and unmute your local inputs 1 and 2 (the channels in tpf-client are flickering green)
 10. To connect to the server, click the top left square in the tpf-client.
 If connected, it will turn blue.
 11. One by one, all fellow musicians/locations will appear.
 You can connect by clicking the square on the left.
-You should now hear all of them.
+You should now hear them all.
 12. Click '[LiveLab](https://www.culturehub.org/livelab)' in the left toolbar of Reaper, and your main browser will open.
 Type in the LiveLab URL you received from the bandleader.
-In the settings of LiveLab, choose 'no audio'.
+In the settings of LiveLab, choose 'no audio. '
 13. then click 'start'.
 You should now be connected by video.
-    (Set Google-Chrome.app as your main browser.)
+    (Set Google-Chrome.app as your main Browser)

-Your audio should be connected to the tpf-client and all other musicians/locations.
+Your audio should be connected to the TPF client and all other musicians/locations.
 You are connected to video via LiveLab in the Chrome browser.
 So, happy jamming...

 ---